lyndon025/playtested/src/content/article/legacy/2023-10-19-beta-is-now-live--impressions---one-punch-man-world-beta.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-19-beta-is-now-live-impressions-one-punch-man-world-beta
+title: 'Beta is now live! | Impressions - One Punch Man: World Beta'
+game: 'One Punch Man: World Beta'
-description: 'If you''re a die-hard fan of One Punch Man, you''re in for a treat with One Punch Man: World.
-This action-packed game offers an interactive journey through the iconic anime, letting you relive key moments and dive deeper into Saitama''s story and his heroic comrades.
-It''s a game that stays faithful to its source material, so much so that you might mistake it for an episode of the anime.'
+description: "If you're a die-hard fan of One Punch Man, you're in for a treat with One Punch Man: World.
+This action-packed game offers an interactive journey through the iconic anime, letting you relive key moments and dive deeper into Saitama's story and his heroic comrades.
+It's a game that stays faithful to its source material, so much so that you might mistake it for an episode of the anime."
 featured: false
 pubDate: 2023-10-19
 tags:
   - action
   - console
   - fighting
   - one-punch-man-world-beta
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - taptap
-- xbox one
+  - xbox-one
 thumb: ''
-title: 'Beta is now live! | Impressions - One Punch Man: World Beta'
-game: 'One Punch Man: World Beta'
 ---

 If you're a die-hard fan of One Punch Man, you're in for a treat with One Punch Man: World.
 This action-packed game offers an interactive journey through the iconic anime, letting you relive key moments and dive deeper into Saitama's story and his heroic comrades.
 It's a game that stays faithful to its source material, so much so that you might mistake it for an episode of the anime.

 The visuals are impressive, showcasing cel-shaded graphics that capture the essence of the anime.
 Many scenes from the series are faithfully recreated, making players feel as if they've stepped into the anime world.